 Weighing the Pros and Cons of Sharing Leadership Model

-It’s important to note shared leadership theory doesn’t work for all companies.
+It’s important to note that shared leadership theory doesn’t work for all companies.
 Businesses, especially young ones, need to define their structure and systems before flattening hierarchies.
-Chaotic organizations that haven’t done this will find that shared leadership might only make matters worse.
+Chaotic organizations that haven’t done this will find that shared leadership might only make matters worse while decreasing team effectiveness.
 Additionally, older companies with employees who are used to doing things the same way for the last 20 years could respond poorly to an upheaval of changes.
 Nevertheless, some companies thrive by using shared leadership (or at least elements of it) in their daily business practices.
 Explore the pros and cons below to see if this type of leadership might work well for your team.

 - There are higher levels of individual participation and collaboration.

 - Individual team members feel more invested in company decisions.